afope/afope/README.md

 > _"exploring the intersection of generative art, interactive design, and emerging technologies to create innovative experiences that connect with users in meaningful ways."_

-this repository represents an evolving showcase of my journey as a creative technologist, where art meets code and innovation drives every pixel. currently in active development, i'm pushing the boundaries of what's possible in the browser.
+this repository represents an evolving showcase of my journey as a creative technologist, where art meets code and innovation drives every pixel. currently in active development, i'm enjoying aiming to explore the boundaries of what's possible in the browser.

 ---